Airport bus: Premium airlink services

 Bus companies that operate normal transit bus services often operate premium fare routes to an airport alongside their standard routes, using specially branded vehicles with extra luggage space.
 These routes are usually branded separately with distinctive route numbers, and they are usually limited stop, rather than point to point shuttle buses.

-For example, Citybus operates a network of premium A-prefixed routes to Hong Kong International Airport using a fleet of buses with luxury seats and more luggage space, branded Cityflyer, alongside with its standard E-prefixed routes which may or may not serve the airport.
+For example, Citybus operates a network of premium A-prefixed routes to Hong Kong International Airport using a fleet of buses with luxury seats and more luggage space, branded Cityflyer, alongside its standard E-prefixed routes which may or may not serve the airport.
 There are also A-prefixed routes serving the new Istanbul Airport, connecting various city locations, with a higher fare and coach vehicles compared to the IST-prefixed shuttle routes connecting the main railheads.

 Demand responsive shuttle buses

 Some public bus operators have moved into the demand responsive transport sector, bridging the gap between premium fixed route bus services and private hire airport taxicabs, incorporating an area in which the service can vary its route to pick up pre-booked passengers.
 Unlike private hire firms, these are still legally public buses.
 Examples include Dot2Dot from National Express, and the Edinburgh Shuttle operated by Lothian Buses, which feature high specification minibus based vehicles with luggage space.